JFFLabs’ Startup Accelerator for Work-Based Learning

 Today, retail and service sector employers compete for talent like never before.
-At the same time, workers in these sectors need training to advance and sustain long-term careers.
+At the same time, workers, from youth entering these sectors to experienced adults, in these sectors need training to advance and sustain long-term careers.

 To address this challenge, JFFLabs announces the Work-Based Learning Acceleration Cohort.
 JFFLabs aims to identify six passionate entrepreneurs and accelerate their work-based learning startups to scale.
 These startups will be poised to make a significant impact on the outcomes of workers, employers, and the US economy through technology-enabled, work-based learning strategies.